Solomon Mujuru: Death

 Solomon Mujuru died in a fire in the early hours of the night of 15 August 2011, at the homestead of Alamein Farm, in circumstances that many commentators suggest were suspicious.

 He had stopped at the Beatrice Hotel, 60 km south-west of Harare, where he had drunk and chatted with patrons; he was having an early night before a long journey the next day.
 A maid and guard at the farm testified they heard gunshots two hours before flames were seen at his farmhouse.
-Mujuru had left groceries and his cell phone in his car, something he had never done before.
+Mujuru had left groceries and his mobile phone in his car, something he had never done before.
 The general had taken 40 minutes to drive from the hotel to his farm, a journey of 10 minutes.
 The lone policeman was asleep at the time, and after he awoke, he had no airtime, and the radio was broken.
 When the firetruck arrived it had no water.

 An inquiry was opened.
 The coroner investigating Mujuru's death concluded he had died of smoke inhalation, but Mujuru's family lacks confidence in the coroner's findings.
 They plan to petition for approval to exhume Mujuru's remains and have them independently examined by a doctor of their own choice.
 Mujuru's remains are located at Heroes' Acre, a memorial in Zimbabwe.